KalllN/Investment-Banks-SP-500-Stock-Prediction/README.md

 10. Visa

 Here I will be covering how to work with stock prices of companies in S&P 500.
 We will be considering the stock prices of top investment firms namely JP Morgan, Bank of America, Citi and Goldman Sachs.
-The kernel will incorporate correlation, risk analysis and future stock prices.
+The kernel will incorporate correlation, risk analysis and prediction of future stock prices.
+The datasets show prices of these banks over a range of 5 years.